zetanli/Sentimental_Analysis_for_The_Wandering_Earth_Reviews/README.md

 **Regression**

 In this part, I seem the full dataset as training data.
-Apply GBDT to the dataset.
+Apply GBDT to the dataset and compute mean absolute percentage error.